By Amy Kessel

 What a useless word!
-A friend of mine loves to say “Don’t should all over yourself”; it’s crude, but pretty close to how I feel about it too.
-Shoulds are ideas that come from someplace other than ourselves, and help us to engage in that unhelpful pattern of comparing ourselves to others.
+A friend of mine loves to say “Don’t should all over yourself”; it’s crude but pretty close to how I feel about it too.
+Shoulds are ideas that come from someplace other than ourselves and help us to engage in that unhelpful pattern of comparing ourselves to others.
 Rather than “I should”, spend a moment in your heart and ponder why you might want to do whatever it is you assume you should do.
 Replace “should” with “choose to”, “want to” or “it’s important to me to”.
-You go immediately from victim (I have no choice) to empowered (I choose to do this)!
+You go immediately from the victim (I have no choice) to empowered (I choose to do this)!

 3. Exercise the power of choice